 Our operations could be affected by international conflicts, terrorist attacks, or other emergency situations.

 In the event of outbreaks of international conflicts or terrorist attacks, we expect that our operations could be substantially affected.

 Specifically, under the impact of such an event our revenues could decline or we could incur extraordinary costs.
 This might occur because of a temporary limitation in the operation of Yahoo!
 JAPAN, causing disruption to planned advertising business.
 Or, for their own reasons advertisers might cancel or reduce advertising.
 Furthermore, the access infrastructure might be disrupted or some other circumstances arise whereby users would no longer be able to access our fee-based services.
 In addition, operations and earnings could be affected by damage to communications or transportation lines in the United States or other countries that would impede our links to business alliances in those countries.
-If our offices were physically disabled, or if other companies closely related to our businesses, such as companies with businesses related to Internet connection and data centers, were hit with the same conditions, it is possible that the Yahoo Japan Group could be rendered incapable of maintaining some of its services.
+In the worst-case scenario, our offices could be physically disabled.
+If other companies closely related to our businesses, such as companies with businesses related to internet connection and data centers, were hit with the same conditions, it is possible that the Yahoo Japan Group could be rendered incapable of maintaining some of its services.